Marcus A. Tius, PhD, MS

 Research Focus

-My participation in Dr. Turkson's the STAT3 project goes back approximately four years when a collaborator with organic synthesis expertise was needed in order to provide materials.
+My participation in Dr. Turkson's the STAT3 project goes back approximately eight years when a collaborator with organic synthesis expertise was needed in order to provide materials.
 We have prepared the first sub-nanomolar specific STAT3 inhibitor.

 Selected Publications

-Brotherton-Pleiss C, Yue P, Zhu Y, Nakamura K, Chen W, Fu W, Kubota C, Chen J, Alonso-Valenteen F, Mikhael S, Medina-Kauwe L, Tius MA, Lopez-Tapia F, Turkson J. (2021).
+Brotherton-Pleiss C, Yue P, Zhu Y, Nakamura K, Chen W, Fu W, Kubota C, Chen J, Alonso-Valenteen F, Mikhael S, Medina-Kauwe L, Tius MA, Lopez-Tapia F, Turkson, J. (2021).
 Discovery of Novel Azetidine Amides as Potent Small-Molecule STAT3 Inhibitors.
-J Med Chem; 64, 695 – 710.
+J. Med.
+Chem; 64, 695 – 710. https:// DOI:10.1021/acs.jmedchem.0c01705.

 Publication list via PubMed